WW1 Labour Corps.

 The identification as the Chinese workers as belonging to the Chinese Labour Corps (the initials ‘CLC’ on one of the hats), and the title used in the 1936, means that the earliest date for the work is April 1917, and is unlikely to be later than 1920.
 This is when the Chinese Labour Corps operated in France.
 The 1916 date must be too early.
 It can be considered a ‘War’ work, but strangely is not part of the Imperial War Museum Collection.
 Orpen may not have painted it until after he left the pay of the army, c.1919-20.

-Post by Dominic Lee (Orpen Research Project).
+Post by Dominic Lee, William Orpen Research Archives.